MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_catalogue.rst

 introduction
 ~~~~~~~~~~~~

 Introduction is a paragraph written in markdown syntax, showing the features of the plugin to attract new users.
-It will be shown to user when they are browsing your plugin.
+It will be shown to user when they are browsing your plugin

 For the :ref:`plugin_dev/plugin_catalogue:introduction` field, it's a mapping maps :ref:`plugin_dev/plugin_catalogue:language` into a file path